google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

-If you’re not sure which method is used to report buffered ranges and duration values, you can go to the internal `chrome://media-internals` page and search for "ChunkDemuxer: buffering by PTS" or  "ChunkDemuxer: buffering by DTS" in logs.
+If you’re not sure which method is used to report buffered ranges and duration values, you can go to the internal `chrome://media-internals` page and search for "ChunkDemuxer: buffering by PTS" or  "ChunkDemuxer: buffering by DTS" in the logs.

 [Intent to Implement](https://groups.google.com/a/chromium.org/d/msg/blink-dev/I6oGJLym-Tk/Z46le9l4CQAJ) &#124;
 [Chromium Bug](https://crbug.com/718641)